 Reconstructed buildings and ancient artifacts in the Rosala Viking Centre

-The chieftain hall was the most important building in a Viking settlement.
+The chieftain’s hall was the most important building in a Viking settlement.
 This was the seat of the chieftain and the place where everyone gathered to practice the Viking cult.
-The chieftain hall Rodeborg is prepared to receive modern Vikings for Viking Age feasts (more information here).
-Accommodation is possible as well, the hall has altogether 37 beds in three separate rooms as well as in alcoves on two levels along the walls of the hall.
+The chieftain’s hall Rodeborg is prepared to receive modern Vikings for Viking Age feasts (more information here).
+Accommodation is possible as well.
+The hall has 37 beds altogether in three separate rooms as well as in alcoves on two levels along the walls of the hall.
 In the beds are mattresses covered by linen fabric.
 Read more about accommodation here.

 Sacrifice altar, runes and bordering stones for a grave